 Because of its dough like consistency, you can use fondant to make figures and elements that do not need much stability.
 This medium of icing allows for stenciling on cake, cake painting, airbrushing and sculpting.

 Fondant is a handy medium that makes cake decorating easy and fast.
 This is because the elements can be pre-made and stored.
 Fondant itself can be stored for a long time as far as it’s stored in an airtight container.

 Gum paste also known as flower paste in some quarters is similar to fondant.
 However it contains edible glue that makes it stronger and more elastic than fondant.

 There are many variations to gum paste and they all go by different names which include:

 This is more elastic than gum paste and is usually whiter too.
 It is so elastic that you can roll it as thin as paper.
 This makes it ideal for small and intricate designs and cut outs such as lacy butterflies and angels.

 This variation sets very hard and is ideal for elements that require structure and stability.
 It is not as stretchy as gum paste or Mexican paste but the fast drying feature makes it right for solid elements.
-An example of what it works best for is handle of a handbag, turrets of a castle or a castle bridge.
+An example of what it works best for is molding handbags,shoes, turrets of a castle or a castle bridge.

-Modelling paste is reinforced sugar paste that’s strengthened by mixing an equal amount of fondant with either Mexican paste of pastillage.
-Some people achieve modeling paste by adding a teaspoon of CMC or Tylose powder to 250grams of fondant.
+Modelling paste is reinforced sugar paste that’s strengthened by mixing an equal amount of fondant with either Mexican paste or pastillage.
+Some people achieve modeling paste by adding a teaspoon of CMC or Tylose powder to 250 grams of fondant.